jjhelmus/berryconda/README.md

-This project is no longer active, no recipe will be updated and no packages will be added to the `rpi` channel.
+This project is no longer active, no recipes will be updated and no packages will be added to the `rpi` channel.

-Please use issue [#83](https://github.com/jjhelmus/berryconda/issues/83) to discuss the of the project.
+Please use issue [#83](https://github.com/jjhelmus/berryconda/issues/83) to discuss the future of the project.

 ## Berry Conda